 Scenario Scenario Synthesis Optimistic Base Pessimistic Panama GDP growth is expected to be close to 2.5% according to recent estimates by Multilateral organizations.
-El Niño's effect may affect the water levels of the Canal.
+El Niño's effect has diminished and minimizes the impact on the Canal's water levels.
+They consider increasing the number of Ships that transit per day.
 The country's high levels of indebtedness may push it down grade.
 The recent news of no rate hikes for 2024 prospects to maintain the growth of economies, despite notifying that they will not yet decrease for this quarter.
-Despite the conflict with the mining company, Panama continues to maintain its expected growth levels, as mining is not the country's main activity.
+New president-elect caused favorable effects for the country Despite the conflict with the mining company, Panama continues to maintain its expected growth levels, as mining is not the country's main activity.
+THE IQ GDP stood at 1.7%.
 The outlook could be pessimistic if high levels of debt and public spending are not brought under control.
 Extension of drought could affect water levels in the Canal.